 - 58 facets: OEC diamonds feature 58 facets – the same number the modern round brilliant cut does; however, these facets are larger and chunkier.

 - Imperfect symmetry: As a general rule, old European cut diamonds are not very symmetrical, meaning their facets are not shaped and aligned with the same precision as those of modern cut diamonds.
-The reason for this is that the cutting technique used to shape OEC diamonds was not that developed as it is today.
+The reason for this is that the cutting technique used to shape OEC diamonds was not as developed as it is today.